 Here at Histon and Impington Brook Primary School we endeavour to provide a safe and welcoming environment where children are respected and valued.

-The school will therefore be alert to signs of abuse and neglect and will follow the Local Safeguarding Children Partnership Board's procedures to ensure that children receive appropriate and effective support and protection.
+School staff are trained to be alert to signs of abuse and neglect and follow the Cambridgeshire and Peterborough Safeguarding Children Partnership Board’s procedures to ensure that children receive appropriate and effective support and protection.

 Where there is a need to share special category personal data, the Data Protection Act 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows professionals to share information.

-In accordance with local information sharing protocols, we will ensure that information is shared securely and sensitively.
+In accordance with legislation and local Information Sharing protocols, we ensure that information is shared securely and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.
 In all circumstances, the safety of the child will be the paramount concern.